tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

 }
 ```

-Here, multiple processes, which are running the `i` loop in parallel, could
+Here, multiple threads, which are running the `i` loop in parallel, could
 try to access the same element of the `score` array at the same time.
 The
 `atomic` clause ensures this does not happen.